rocketbot-cl/O365/README.md

 Creates a new folder in the email

 13. Get groups
-Get list of Groups
+Get the list of Groups that the account is part of

 14. Get group
-Get Group by ID
+Get Group by its ID

 15. Get site
-Get site of the Group
+Get the site of the Group

 16. Get site lists
-Get lists of the Site
+Get the lists of the Site

 17. Create List
 Create a new list

 18. Get list Items
-Get the items of a list
+Get the items of a List using its name

 19. Get Item
-Get an item from a list
+Get an Item, using its ID, from a List

 20. Create Item
-Create an item in a list
+Create an Item in a List

 21. Delete Item
-Delete an item from a list
+Delete an Item, using its ID, from a List

 22. Update Item
-Update an item data
+Update an Item data using its ID